uab-cgds-worthey/DITTO-UI/ReadMe.md

 # DITTO-UI

-Easy to use web interface for biologists to look for genetic variants and understand their deleteriousness using DITTO scores.
+Easy to use web interface for biologists to look for any type of small genetic variant and understand their deleteriousness using DITTO scores.

 _!!!
 For research purposes only !!!_